machawk1/warc/README.md

 ## Installation

-This module is installed via npm:
+The module from this fork is based may be installed via npm:

 ``` bash
 $ npm install warc